Alterations

 Available geological knowledge and information from scientific publications were also used to produce the distribution maps.

-The data used for the distribution maps of the Upper North Sea Group are summarized in a table.
+Download of the table with an overview of the data used for the distribution maps of the Upper North Sea Group.